cognitedata/inso-bootstrap-cli/README.md

 ### Data Sets

-CDF **Data Sets** are used to scope CDF Groups capabilties to a set of CDF Resources.
+CDF **Data Sets** are used to scope CDF Groups capabilities to a set of CDF Resources.
 This allows fencing future usage, to stay within this scope.
-Creation of new Data Sets is a governace related action, and is executed by a defined process.
+Creation of new Data Sets is a governance related action and is executed by a defined process.
 An exception is CDF RAW data which is scoped through CDF RAW Databases.

 CDF **Scopes** related configuration targets:
 * CDF Data Sets